backdrop-contrib/menu_pager/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

-- Add a Menu Pager block to a layout to display previous/next links.
+- Add a Menu Pager block to a layout to display previous/next links, or a Menu Pager (Children) block to display child links (or both!).

 Issues
 ------